 On the other hand, a bass EQ pedal is specifically designed for bass frequencies.
 So naturally, it will have bands in the form of knobs or sliders that are in the bass range.
-All this means is that a bass EQ pedal will be more detailed and give you more options to fine. tune your sound.
-Of course you can plug in a bass guitar to a regular EQ pedal, but you may not have the ability to fine tune the lower frequencies.
+All this means is that a bass EQ pedal will be more detailed and give you more options to find. tune your sound.
+Of course, you can plug in a bass guitar to a regular EQ pedal, but you may not have the ability to fine-tune the lower frequencies.
 This problem is solved with a dedicated bass EQ pedal.

-Obviously, the most important thing to look out for in any bass EQ pedal is its tweak-ability or the number of bands on the unit.
-If you have more bands, this means there are more ways the bass frequencies are sliced up, which gives you more control of which frequency bands you want to boost or cut.
+Obviously, the most important thing to look out for in any bass EQ pedal is its tweakability or the number of bands on the unit.
+If you have more bands, this means there are more ways the bass frequencies are sliced up, which gives you more control over which frequency bands you want to boost or cut.

-Next, you need to look for the ease of use.
+Next, you need to look for ease of use.
 Please keep in mind that there are two types of ways you can tweak each frequency band.
-The traditional way is with sliders but there are also knob based EQ pedals.
-More importantly, you should look into how sensitive these knobs or sliders are as they can really impact how detailed you and make cuts and boosts.
+The traditional way is with sliders but there are also knob-based EQ pedals.
+More importantly, you should look into how sensitive these knobs or sliders are as they can really impact how detailed you are and make cuts and boosts.